 The third major financial incentive program available in Pennsylvania is the solar renewable energy credit (SREC) scheme, sometimes referred to as solar power performance payments or production incentives.
 For each megawatt-hour of energy you produce, you earn an SREC.
 You can then sell these SRECs to your electricity distribution company (your electric utility, which owns the grid, pipes, and other infrastructure that brings energy to your home) or electricity generation supplier (the company that produces the energy).

 SREC prices in Pennsylvania have long been based on SREC values across a shared market known as the PJM region that, in addition to Pennsylvania, encompasses Ohio, New Jersey, Maryland, Delaware, West Virginia, and parts of seven other states.
-As a result, the market is saturated with SRECs, and their relative value has declined from $300.00 per megawatt-hour 2010 to around $30 per megawatt-hour today.
+As a result, the market is saturated with SRECs, and their relative value has declined from $300 per megawatt-hour 2010 to around $21 per megawatt-hour today.
 This year, Pennsylvania lawmakers sought to correct this issue by forbidding out-of-state SREC sellers from selling SRECs in Pennsylvania.
 But the state’s low renewable energy targets (known formally as alternative energy portfolio standards, or AEPS), which determine how many SRECs utilities are required to purchase, remains as a barrier to SREC price increases.
 You can find the most up-to-date credit market prices at SRECTrade.com.

 How much does it cost to install solar panels in Pennsylvania?